luiscarlosgph/czi-extractor/README.md

 $ python -m czi_extractor.run --input <path_to_your_czi_image> --output <path_to_output_directory>
 ```

-The output directory should not already exist, it will be created by the script.
+The output directory will be created by the script (i.e. it should not exist).

 Author